ksandom/handWavey/examples/gestureLayouts/reducedMobility/modifyWithSecondaryZoneWithDrag/README.md

-# modifyWithSecondaryZone
+# modifyWithSecondaryZoneWithDrag

 The primary hand does the pointing, and can do a basic click.

 The secondary hand can modify the actions that the primary hand achieves.

-This implementation has middle click at the expense of drag.
+This implementation has drag at the expense of middle click.

 ## The Gestures

 * Clicks
     * Click: Touch action zone with primary.
     * Right click: Secondary in active zone.
 Touch action zone with primary.
-    * Middle click: Secondary in noMove zone.
-Touch action zone with primary.
+    * Middle click: NA.
-* Scroll: Secondary in action zone.
+* Scroll: Secondary in noMove zone.
 Move primary up and down.
-* Drag: NA.
+* Drag: Secondary in action zone.
+Move the primary hand.

 ## Considerations

-* There is currently no solution for dragging.
-See "modifyWithSecondaryZoneWithDrag".
+* There is currently no solution for middle click.
+See "modifyWithSecondaryZone".
 * Remember that for a hand to be secondary, it must have been entered into view second.

 ## Target audience